 Some of these changes are irrevocable — we cannot bring back to life a species that we have driven into extinction; we cannot re-create an ecosystem that has been tens if not hundreds of thousands of years in the making.
 But we can restore at least remnants of old habitats and preserve what’s left.

 My book, City at the Water’s Edge: A Natural History of New York (Rutgers/Rivergate Press, 2007), grew out of twenty years researching the city’s history and exploring the city’s natural world.
+Besides my book, I’ve published essays, stories, and articles, and given many talks on the nature and natural history of the New York region.

-I have a Ph.D. in American Literature from George Washington University (1989) and have taught English and literature at George Washington University, Hofstra University, New York University, and Kingsborough College of the City University of New York.
-I recently retired from my position as a professor of English at Kingsborough, where I taught for 17 years.
+I have a Ph.D. in American Literature from George Washington University (1989) and recently retired from my position as a professor of English at Kingsborough College of the City University of New York, where I taught for 17 years.
 During my tenure, I co-founded the award-winning annual Kingsborough Eco-Festival.
-Besides my book, I’ve published essays, stories, and articles, and have given many talks on the nature and natural history of the New York region.

 c.
-Betsy McCully 2018-2020
+Betsy McCully 2018-2022